SteveBarnett/Remixing/thinking/_posts/2023-12-02-ask-yourself-what-would-be-enough.md

 ---
-title: 'Ask yourself: "what would be enough?'
+title: 'Ask yourself: "what would be enough?"'
 tags: acceptance human mindfulness
 ---